Thank you for your interest in writing for desiringGod.org. We hope this short article will answer some of your questions.

 Our guest articles vary in length depending on content, but 700–900 words is the sweet spot.
+Please do not send guest submissions in excess of 1,000 words.

 If we decide to publish your piece, it will be edited carefully, given a header image, and likely given a different title than you suggested in the initial draft.
 We will spread the article via our social media channels.